Insprill/dv-mapify/docs/usage/index.md

 ### Vortex

+#### ⚠️ Notice: The Vortex extension is currently unavailable as it gets updated!

 The easiest way to install maps is to use [Vortex][vortex] with the [Derail Valley Support Extension][vortex-dv].

 To install a map from Nexus Mods using Vortex, click `Mod Manager Download` instead of `Manual Download` on the `Files` tab of the mod.